 NOTE: For many of the individual topics below, you can find additional links through sites covering multiple topics.

 The site of the Care Confidential, a nationwide organisation providing free help for issues to do with pregnancy, and pregnancy loss, including abortion.
 Males and females are welcome to contact.
 Care Confidential provide pre-abortion and post abortion services.
 The website contains a wealth of information and personal stories.
-Individual support is provided in person (the Oxford service website is www.careconfidential.com/Oxford), online, or through a telephone helpline.
+Support is provided online, or through a telephone helpline.
 Care Confidential is a department of Care, a Christian charity.